sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ### Virtual Data Model: The simpler way to OData

-Now that you have seen some of the possible pitfalls of the current approach, let's take a look at how the OData VDM of the SAP Cloud SDK simplifies the same task, as the SDK is able to incorporate more knowledge about the system that is being called.
+Now that you have seen some of the possible pitfalls of the current approach, take a look at how the OData VDM of the SAP Cloud SDK simplifies the same task, as the SDK is able to incorporate more knowledge about the system that is being called.

 ```Java
 final ErpHttpDestination destination = DestinationAccessor.getDestination("MyErpSystem").asHttp().decorate(DefaultErpHttpDestination::new);